Why was APIS developed?

 I believe I have found a factual error or other problem on the APIS Web site.
 What should I do?

 Please contact APIS to report any problems or questions you may have.
-To do so, click the Contact APIS link under the "About APIS" heading on the left navigation bar.
+To do so, click the Contact APIS link on the left navigation bar.

 Does APIS provide data on alcohol use and alcohol-related problems?